mirakim-avikus/gps-lidar-comparison/ReadMe.md

 ## Overview

 This repository is designed to compare the distances between GPS and LiDAR data, providing a comprehensive analysis of positional discrepancies.
-The main goal is to analyze how the distances measured by GPS and LiDAR differ under various conditions, and visualize the results through graphical representations.
+The main goal is to analyze how the distances measured by GPS and LiDAR differ under various conditions and visualize the results through graphical representations.

 ### Directory Structure